sarabrzn/restaurant-css-framework/README.md

 Unfortunately, I don't have a screenshot of the desktop layout, but it was responsive! :pray:

 ### Diving headfirst into the project
 Having a layout for the first page, my next goal was to do the same for all pages, and to connect them.
-I've coded the navigation section and made sure it was responsive and that all links worked.
-I sounds it was easy, but it wasn't.
+I've coded the navigation section and made sure that it was responsive and that all links worked.
+I sounds like it was easy, but it wasn't.

 #### Name

 Meanwhile, I had to come up with a name.
 The first thing that came into my mind was my mom's name.
-Having so much work to do, I though that was good enough.
+Having so much work to do, I though that was good enough, and decided to not spend more time with that part.

 #### Logo
 The next step was the logo.
 I've searched and found **FreeLogoDesign** (https://fr.freelogodesign.org/).